hiatus/nukrypt/README.md

 nukrypt
 =======
 A simple ransomware PoC written in Rust. `nukrypt` will recursively traverse all directories given to it as CLI arguments and encrypt files using AES128.
-The 128-bit key is generated at runtime and dropped at the current working directory.
+The 128-bit key is generated at runtime and dropped at the current working directory (if it does not exist).
 The AES IV is written to the beginning of each encrypted file.
 Encrypted files are suffixed with `.nukrypt`.

 Features